Toshiba Aurex System 15: Two Ways to Tango in the Present

 So, the Rio 500 has a USB interface, and I have the original USB cable, so transferring a few MP3s using the latest versions of Windows, Mac OS, Linux, or even Chrome should be easy, right?

 The trouble with goodbye is hello.
-Or, should that be, “Hello again”?
+Or, should that be, “hello again”?

 Fortunately, the laptop has a single USB port for the unusual cable